Inference via robust optimal transportation: theory and methods: Inference via minimum estimation

 Our estimation method relies on selecting a parametric model in $ \{\mu_{\theta}\n \}_{\theta \in \Theta} $, which is the closest, in robust Wasserstein distance, to the true model $\mu_{\star}$.
 Thus, minimum $W^{(\lambda)}$ estimation refers to the minimization, over the parameter $\theta \in \Theta$, of the robust Wasserstein distance between the empirical distribution $\hat{\mu}_n$ and the reference model distribution $\mu_\theta$.
 This is similar to the approach described in \cite{bassetti2006minimum} and \cite{bernton2019parameter}, who derive minimum Kantorovich estimators by making use of $W_p$.
-More formally, denoted by $W^{(\lambda)}$ the Wasserstein distance on $\mathcal{P}(\mathcal{X})$, the associated {\it minimum robust Wasserstein estimator} (MRWE) is defined as $ \hat{\theta}_n^{\lambda} =\underset{\theta \in \Theta}{\operatorname{argmin}} W^{(\lambda)}\left(\hat{\mu}_n, \mu_\theta\right)$.
-When there is no explicit expression for the probability measure characterizing the parametric model (e.g. in complex generative models, see \cite{genevay2018learning} and \S~\ref{Sec.SimWesti} for some examples), the computation of MRWE can be difficult.
-To cope with this issue, we propose using the {\it minimum expected robust Wasserstein estimator} (MERWE) defined as